-At CPAS, and in particular Milestone Advisory, the great majority of the members and clients that we have responsibility for at retirement through the schemes CERS and CWPS and as individuals requiring advice are men.
-That, is unsurprising, given that 95% of the sector are men.
+Within the CIF Pension Administration Scheme, incorporating Milestone Advisory, Construction Executive Retirement Scheme (CERS) and the Construction Workers Pension Scheme (CWPS), the great majority of the members and clients that we have responsibility for at retirement through the schemes CERS and CWPS and as individuals requiring advice are men.
+This statistic is unsurprising, given that 95% of the sector are men.
 As such, we do not have to focus on the gender pension gap as much as other pension providers.
 Nevertheless, it does exist and in honour of #BuildingEquality, it is the focus of this piece.

 What is the Gender Pension Gap?